 The Twin Cities area is a modern, thriving community of more than 3 million people with everything you’d expect from a world-class metropolis but with a distinctly midwestern sensibility.
-Not one but two vibrant downtowns, 9 miles apart and surrounded by unique neighborhoods and beautiful natural areas which offer something for everyone.
-The area park systems are award-winning, and all sorts of cultural resources ensure that there’s always a wide variety of things to learn and explore.
+Not one but two downtowns, 9 miles apart and surrounded by unique neighborhoods and beautiful natural areas which offer something for everyone.
+The area park systems are the best in the nation, and all sorts of cultural resources ensure that there’s always a wide variety of things to learn and explore.
 Our economy is among the strongest in the country and offers challenging and rewarding careers in many fields.
-Our residents are highly educated and known for being engaged in our community and government, and we pride ourselves on staying active all year long!
+Our residents are highly educated and known for being engaged in our community and government, and we pride ourselves on being healthy and active all year long!

 The Twin Cities rank highly in many quality of life measures due to our cultural and recreational opportunities, good public education, effective public transit, fantastic shopping and dining, great medical care and reasonable commutes.
 As a result, the area has attracted a highly educated, healthy and active population.
 The region offers a wide range of neighborhoods, whether that’s an urban condo with nightlife, a century-old house on a leafy city street, a suburban family neighborhood with a reasonable commute to work, or a cozy retreat on a lake.
-Local dining includes dozens offood trucks, booming craft beer and coffee scenes, family-run ethnic food restaurants, and some of the finest chefs in the midwest.
+Local dining includes dozens of food trucks, booming craft beer and coffee scenes, neighborhoods like Eat Street and University Ave full of family-run ethnic food restaurants, and some of the finest chefs in the midwest.
 Vegetarian / vegan / organic / farm-to-table / Asian / Latin American / Hmong / Somali / Eastern European / Scandinavian / Middle Eastern / Hotdish?
 You’ll find it here.
-Shopping includes everything from farmer’s markets to international bazaars, neighborhood boutiques to the nation’s largest mall.
+Shopping includes everything from farmer’s markets to international bazaars, neighborhood boutiques to the nation’s most-visited mall.
 And no matter the weather, you’ll always find people staying active - running or biking, rollerblading or cross-country skiing along the river, joining a lakeside yoga class, or maybe paddleboarding or sailing (or polar plunging) in the middle of it.

 When it comes to work, the Twin Cities has a strong and diversified economy.
 This broad base helps us weather economic bumps better than most, and in 2018 our unemployment rate is among US leaders at 2.7%.
 We have large employers in retail (Target, Best Buy), medical (Medtronic, St. Jude Medical, UnitedHealth, Ecolab), higher ed (U of Minnesota, Macalester, Hamline, Augsburg, St. Catherine, Concordia), food (General Mills, Land O Lakes, Cargill, Supervalu, CHS), finance (US Bank, Ameriprise, Thrivent) and manufacturing (3M, Valspar).
 We also have an innovative startup culture and thousands of small businesses.